The Pastor/Elders of Living Water Fellowship are: Phillip Telfer, Nathan Hamilton, and Justin Blocker.

 All be given to teach

-The Deacons of Living Water Fellowship are: Ric Hancock and Bill Hurlin.
+The current Deacon of Living Water Fellowship is Bill Hurlin.

 Living Water Fellowship believes as the Scriptures describe in the book of Acts that there are needs of the body that require the practical servant hood of men given to the ministry to carry out those needs in such a way that allows the pastors to focus on the spiritual needs of the flock.
 Therefore, we as pastors prayerfully chose deacons in accordance with the qualifications defined in I Timothy 3:8-13 and in keeping with the job description found in Acts 6:1-6.